coldbox-modules/cbelasticsearch/docs/Indices/Index-Lifecycles.md

 # ILM Policies

 For time-series data, such as logs or metrics, you may wish to transition or even delete older data after a period of time.
-Since Elasticsearch v7, ILM policies allow you to configure the transition an retention of your data.
+Since Elasticsearch v7, ILM policies allow you to configure the transition and retention of your data.
 The `ILMPolicyBuilder` object helps facilitate the configuration of of ILM for your data streams or time-series indices.
 For an ILM policy to work, your documents must have a field of `@timestamp`.
 If your existing indices do not have this field, you can add it [via an `updateByQuery` script](/documents#update-by-query) using an existing timestamp field.

+{% hint style="info" %}
+For more information, head to the [ILM Overview in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/overview-index-lifecycle-management.html).
+{% endhint %}

 ## Policy Creation